Cindy Prado Gives Followers A Cheeky Display In A Tiny Blue Bikini

-Instagram sensation Cindy Prado is wowing her 1.9 million followers with a sexy new snapshot.
+Instagram sensation Cindy Prado wowed her 1.9 million followers with a sexy new snapshot.
 The model has been enjoying a getaway in Tulum, Mexico, and has been sharing some photos from her time at the tropical locale.
-The new upload contained six different pics, where Cindy sported a light blue bikini which showed off her enviable physique.
+The new upload contained six different pics, where Cindy sported a light blue bikini that showed off her enviable physique.

 The influencer sprawled out on an outdoor bed in several different poses.
-In the first, she laid on her stomach and turned her round bottom toward the camera giving her followers a cheeky view.
+In the first, she lay on her stomach and turned her round bottom toward the camera, giving her followers a cheeky view.
 She propped herself up on her elbows and turned her head as she posed with a blank stare.
-In her second photo, she showed off her toned torso as she sat up and stretched out, also flashing a little bit of cleavage from her bikini top.
+In her second photo, she showed off her toned torso as she sat up and stretched out, also teasing a little bit of cleavage from her bikini top.
 The top had long strings that tied just above her bustline.

 Cindy gave her followers a view from all angles as she stood straight up and was snapped from the side and from the back.
 She wore her long blond locks down and in loose waves.
-She paired the swimsuit with simple accessories which included gold hoop earrings and a shell bracelet.
-In a few of her photos, Cindy posed by a large green coconut which was shaved at the top and also had a straw coming out of it.
+She paired the swimsuit with simple accessories, including gold hoop earrings and a shell bracelet.
+In a few of her photos, Cindy posed by a large green coconut, which was shaved at the top and also had a straw coming out of it.

-In under an hour, the post brought in over 22,000 likes and hundreds of comments.
-Fans of the model complimented her in the comments section and left a plethora of emoji which included the heart-eyed smiley face and crown.

-“Literally obsessed with you,” one fan wrote with a blue heart emoji.
+"Literally obsessed with you," one fan wrote, with a blue heart emoji.

-“My gosh what beautiful woman!” another said.
+"My gosh what beautiful woman!" a second person gushed.

 "You're a literal work of art," a third follower commented.